Operation Forager logistics: Food and water

 The supply of fresh produce depended on the availability of reefer ships, cargo ships with refrigerated holds.
-These were specially designed to carry a mixture of fresh and dry provisions, and to permit selective discharge of a balanced cargo so that one ship after another could be revictualed without having to unload the reefer's cargo and re-stow it.
+These were specially designed to carry a mixture of fresh and dry provisions, and to permit selective discharge of a balanced cargo so one ship after another could be revictualed without having to unload the reefer's cargo and re-stow it.
 The Service Force had nine reefers, as the majority of the Navy's reefers were serving with the Atlantic Fleet.
 The Pacific Fleet's reefers were therefore supplemented by ships of the War Shipping Administration.
-These were large 5,000 grt vessels with merchant marine crews that could carry up to 348,000 ft of refrigerated produce, enough for thirty days' supply for 90,000 men; but their holds and hatches were not organised for selective discharge, so they had to unload into warehouses, and Saipan had no such facilities until 15 August.
-Nonetheless, during Operation Forager, the Service Force managed to supply fresh produce to all combatant ships in five days out of six, and to the forces ashore for one day in three.
+These were large 5,000 grt vessels with Merchant Marine crews that could carry up to 348,000 ft of refrigerated produce, enough for 30 days' supply for 90,000 soldiers; but their holds and hatches were not organised for selective discharge, so they had to unload into warehouses, and Saipan had no such facilities until 15 August.
+Nonetheless, during Operation Forager, the Service Force managed to supply fresh produce to all combatant ships on five days out of six, and to the forces ashore for one day in three.

-Until water supplies could be secured ashore, arrangements were made for transports, LSTs and large warships to provide water to smaller vessels that lacked sufficient water storage.
-Water supplies ran low when these ships started to leave, and bad weather sometimes prevented resupply from those that remained.
+Until water supplies could be secured ashore, arrangements were made for transports, LSTs and large warships to provide water to smaller vessels lacking sufficient storage.
+Water ran low when these ships started to leave, and bad weather sometimes prevented resupply from those that remained.
 The 77th Infantry Division took with it 190,000 USgal of potable water in 5 USgal jerrycans and 55 USgal drums.
 Each shore party engineer battalion had two distillation units.
-The division moved the six of them to Pago Bay to keep forward units in northern Guam supplied, and managed to capture the well at village of Barrigada intact, which could supply 30,000 USgal per day.
+The division moved six of them to Pago Bay to keep forward units in northern Guam supplied, and managed to capture the well at the village of Barrigada intact, which could supply 30,000 USgal per day.

-With the fleet at sea for over four months, many stores aboard ran low.
-These were replenished by general stores issue ships that carried 5,000 different items, such as toilet paper.

 Fuel

+Although the carrier task groups cruised the Philippine Sea at an economical speed of 14 to 16 knots when not in action, Japanese air and surface forces were active.
+Calm seas also required the carriers to make speed to launch and recover aircraft.
+As a result, fuel expenditure during Operation Forager was 43 percent higher than the planners had estimated.
+Despite this, no ship or aircraft operations had to be curtailed due to a shortage of fuel.

-USS LST-205 beached on a reef along with two other LST during landing operations on Saipan, Marianas Islands, 21 June 1944, as men of the US Army Air Corps 804th Engineer Aviation Battalion roll floating gasoline drums from the ship to shore.
+beached on a reef along with two other LSTs during landing operations on Saipan on 21 June 1944.
+Men of the Army's 804th Engineer Aviation Battalion roll floating gasoline drums from the ship to shore.

 Fleet oilers were under the command of Commodore Augustus (Gus) H. Gray, the commander of Service Squadron 8.
 Captain Burton B. Biggs, an experienced logistics officer on Spruance's staff, planned and then directed fueling operations.
-Biggs estimated that the Operation Forager would require 100,000 oilbbl per day, roughly the capacity of an oiler.
-Eight task units were organized, designated Task Units 16.7.1 to 16.7.8, each of which had three oilers, escorted by at least two destroyers or destroyer escorts.
+Biggs estimated Operation Forager would require 100,000 oilbbl per day, roughly the capacity of a single oiler.
+Eight task units were organized, designated Task Units 16.7.1 to 16.7.8, each of which had three oilers escorted by at least two destroyers or destroyer escorts.